 A stroller is another baby item that you’ll likely want to bring on your trip.
 Strollers are especially convenient for the airport and for destinations where you will be doing a lot of walking.

 However, it is true that there are some places that are not very stroller friendly, so you’ll have to decide if it’s worth it to bring a stroller in that situation or if you’d prefer to just bring a baby carrier.
 Often I’ll bring both and just decide which to use depending on the plan for the day.

 If you’re traveling with an infant car seat, one of the best options for strollers is a car seat frame.
 This is a lightweight, compact frame that the car seat can click into to form the seat.

-If you want an actual stroller instead of the frame, the gb Pockit is an awesome, compact travel stroller.
+And if you’re looking for a compact stroller option, the gb Pockit is a great choice.
 We love using it when we’re traveling with a toddler and you should see the looks we get when people see how tiny it folds up!

 When traveling with a baby, you’ll want a hands-free option for carrying all of your baby travel essentials.
 A diaper bag backpack is a must-have when traveling with an infant.

 I’ve used several different backpack options, but one of my favorites is the Jujube BFF.
 It is great quality (mine has lasted for years and lots of trips!), has lots of pockets, and it’s easy to find things inside when you need them.
 I’m also always surprised at how much I can actually fit in it.

 Daily Use Essentials